NiloGregginz33/QMGRExperiments/README.md

 ## 🎯 Main Focus: Custom Curvature Experiment

-**The Custom Curvature Experiment (`src/experiments/custom_curvature_experiment.py`) is the cornerstone of this repository and represents our most significant breakthrough in experimental quantum gravity.**
+**The Custom Curvature Experiment (`src/experiments/custom_curvature_experiment.py`) is the cornerstone of this repository and represents our most significant breakthrough in experimental quantum gravity.
+This experiment demonstrates emergent bulk geometry through quantum entanglement, successfully reconstructing bulk geometric structure from boundary quantum measurements.**

 ### Core Claims and Breakthrough Results